ghanshaw/cellular-automata/README.md

 python manage.py runserver
 ```

-**Note:** Many of the settings have been adapted to prepare the project for deployment, specifically on Heroku.
+**Note:** Many aspects of the django setup, particularly in settings.py, have been adapted to prepare the project for
+deployment, specifically on Heroku.
 If you encounter difficulty running the project, refer to previous versions of the project before it was adapted for
 Heroku.
 Consider installing a vanilla version of Django and transferring files as necessary.